xi94/friede/README.md

-# Friede - a login manager for the Riot Games desktop application.
+# Friede - A thirdparty login manager for the Riot Client.
 * It uses UI Automation to login efficiently, and finds all the installation directories on it's own.